 - In the Instant Pot or your Pressure Cooker, add water, onion, garlic and one whole green onion.
 I use about 5-6 cups water for one small cornish hen.
 If you want to add jujube dates or black garlic, you add it now.

 - Cover and close the lid and the valve.
-Set Manual function, Low pressure for 18 minutes.
+Set Manual function, Low pressure for 18 minutes for cornish hen.
+For regular 2 to 3 lb chicken, increase time to 20 to 25 min.

 - While chicken is cooking, chop green onions and prepare either one or both dipping sauce and/or salt.